Avro Tutor History

 Avro Tutor Users

-had good handling characteristics and was chosen as a primary
+this aircraft had good handling characteristics and was chosen as a primary

 Force, Royal Canadian Air Force, Irish Air Force, Polish Air Force,